 We propose a different definition.
-The advantage of our definition is that it leads to more properties: analytic, topological and algebra-geometric.
+The advantage of our definition is that it leads to more properties: analytic, topological and algebraic-geometric.
 Let us give an explicit formula for a multiple Dedekind zeta function, in a case when it is easier to formulate.
 Let $K$ be a number field with ring of integers ${\cal{O}}_K$.
 Let $U_K$ be the group of units in ${\cal{O}}_K$.
-Let $C$ be a cone inside a fundamental domain of ${\cal{O}}_K$ modulo $U_K$.
-(More precisely, $C$ has to be an unimodular simple cone as defined in Section \ref{sec cone}.
+Let $C$ be a cone inside of a fundamental domain of ${\cal{O}}_K$ modulo $U_K$.
+(More precisely, $C$ has to be a positive unimodular simple cone as defined in Section \ref{sec cone}.
 A fundamental domain for ${\cal{O}}_K$ modulo $U_K$ can be written as a finite union of unimodular simple cones.)
 For such a cone $C$, we define a multiple Dedekind zeta function

 The key new ingredient in the definition of multiple Dedekind zeta functions is the definition of iterated integrals on a membrane.
-This is an analogue of iterated path integrals to higher dimensions.
+This is a higher dimensional analogue of iterated path integrals.
 In the iterated integrals on a membrane the iteration happens in $n$-directions.
-The first place, where such iterated integrals were defined is in \cite{ModSym} which generalizes Manin's non-commutative modular symbol \cite{Man} to higher dimensions in some cases, essentially for Hilbert modular surfaces.
+Such iterated integrals were defined in \cite{ModSym} generalizing Manin's non-commutative modular symbol \cite{Man} to higher dimensions in some cases, essentially for Hilbert modular surfaces.

 {\bf{Structure of the paper:}}